Categories: Health Care Sector

 Cuba’s latest pharmaceutical innovation, NeuroEpo, shows promising results in slowing the progression of Alzheimer’s, a disease which affects a growing number of people worldwide.

 NeuroEpo is a neuroprotective treatment applied intranasally against Alzheimer’s and other vascular brain diseases.
-Since the first clinical trials on ten subjects in 2009 to evaluate the safety and tolerability, NeuroEpo has shown to be effective in delaying the degenerative rogression of the disease.
+Since the first clinical trials on ten subjects in 2009 to evaluate the safety and tolerability, NeuroEpo has shown to be effective in delaying the degenerative progression of the disease.
 Further testing took place in 2017.

 The drug was developed by the Molecular Immunology Center (CIM) in Havana.
 While it does not prevent or cure Alzheimer’s, an incurable neurodegenerative disease, preliminary clinical trials have shown it helps delay the degenerative process and improve the quality of life of people with the disease and their families.
-Clinical trials demonstrated positive results of the neuroprotective/neurotrophic efficacy of NeuroEpo in neurological and psychiatric diseases and well tolerated by patients.
+Clinical trials demonstrated positive results of the neuroprotective/neurotrophic efficacy of NeuroEpo in neurological and psychiatric diseases and is well tolerated by patients.

 Dr. Ivonne Caridad Pedroso Ibáñez, head of the International Center for Neurological Restoration (CIREN) and the Movement Disorders and Neurological Diseases Clinic presented the results of clinical trials of this promising new Cuban drug at the International Medical Congress on Parkinson’s in Vienna last month.